apache/maven/Documentation/CACHE-REMOTE.md

 Current implementation doesn't support version changes between cache entries.
 It will result in cache invalidation for each new version.
-To mitigate the issue please consider migrating off traditional maven release approach - try to use single version id in project (eg `<version>MY-PROJECT-LOCAL</version>`).
+To mitigate the issue please consider migrating off traditional Maven release approach - try to use single version id in project (eg `<version>MY-PROJECT-LOCAL</version>`).
 Such approach simplifies git branching workflow significantly.

 Deployment of artifacts with specific version from builds with cache is not supported yet.